 Join Suzanne Del Rizzo, Patricia Storms, Andrea Curtis, Ladybird Fancypants and Mr. Ben to learn about what we might find when we look up, down and all around us!
 Explore a forest in the city and sing a song about slowing down and looking around.
 We’ll have a look at some amazing sculptures at the RBG and make a cool craft with our friends at the Art Gallery of Burlington, using objects from nature.
-Listen for the clues for a chance to win a book!

 When nature and literature connect it makes for a magical day of family fun!
 This year’s Telling Tales – Nature Tales will be a virtual event held online only.
 We usually host this event at the world-renowned gardens and natural surroundings of the Royal Botanical Gardens (RBG), beautifully accented by the Dan Lawrie International Sculpture Collection, which provides an unforgettable and totally unique setting for families to create lasting memories.
 Meet Canadian authors, illustrators and other storytellers who will inspire a love of reading and connect children with stories, nature and art.

 Missed an episode?
 No problem…

 All episodes will be available on demand after initial premiere on Facebook and YouTube